¨The devil himself had probably redesigned hell in light of information he had gained from observing airport layouts.¨

 - Flights often arrive thirty minutes to an hour late.

-- It usually takes between thirty minutes and an hour to go through immigration, customs, and security.
+- It usually takes thirty minutes and an hour to go through immigration, customs, and security.

-- It can take up to an additional ten to forty minutes to get to the gate for your connecting flight.
+- It can take up to ten to forty minutes to get to the gate for your connecting flight.

-If you are a citizen of a developed country, usually you can transit in a Third-World Country without going through immigration at the ¨Intermediary International Connection¨ point.
+If you are a developed country citizen, you can usually transit to a Third-World Country without going through immigration at the ¨Intermediary International Connection¨ point.
 However, you are encouraged to verify this before you buy a ticket with a ¨Intermediary International Connection¨ country that requires a visa to enter.

-Want More Information About Minimize Hassle During Flight Connections?
+Want More Information About Minimizing Hassle During Flight Connections?

 Check out this article from Smarter Travel.